Prostocks/StarApi-Amibroker/README.md

 Place Order:
 In your afl call the method when you want to send the signal to Star

+Logs:
+AMIAPI_RequestLog.txt is created in Amibroker directory.
+Check the same for confirmations.

 NorenPlaceOrder(exch, tsym, qty, prc, trgprc, dscqty, prd, trantype, prctyp, ret, remarks);

 ****